Giftbit/Lightrail-API-V2-Docs/docs/use-cases.md

 #### Important Notes:

 - **id**: Use a [deterministic](https://en.wikipedia.org/wiki/Deterministic_system) ID for the referral code (i.e. `<contactId>-referral-code-id`).
     - You’ll use this to lookup a user’s referral code.
 - **code**: We have used the referring user’s first name as part of the code to add some personalization, but this could completely random if need be.
 - **genericCodeOptions**: Here we define the `perContact` attributes that fit our example.
 The receiving user will get $20 (`"balance": 2000`) towards their first purchase (`"usesRemaining": 1`).
 - **metadata**: Set `referringContactId` in the metadata.
 This is required for the Referral Program `redemptionRule` to work in `checkout`
 - You may wish to set other `Value` attributes that pertain to your use case, such as `startDate` and  `endDate` etc., but we’ll be excluding them from the example for brevity.

-### Step 4: Generating the Value for the Credit Program
+### Step 4: Generating the Value for the Referrer Credit Program

+In this step, you’ll create a unique `Value` and attach it to the existing user — the referrer.
+When new users sign up using the existing user’s referral code, you’ll give credit to the existing user by adding balance to this `Value`.

 #### Call to Create a Credit Value for the Existing User